-Ms. Hakim was effective and influential in her second year as general counsel in 2021, and she was a productive partner with the executive team.
-In 2021, she:
+Ms. Hakim was effective and influential as general counsel in 2022, and she was a productive partner with the executive team.
+In 2022, Ms. Hakim:

-- · Continued to build even stronger credibility with the company's board as Corporate Secretary. - · Defended several key patents, including patents for Alimta and Taltz. - Developed and implemented legal strategies in the areas of M&A, intellectual property protection, product liability, regulatory reform and pharmaceutical pricing.
-Drove a transformation effort to increase the capability of the company's law division. - · Provided sound legal counsel through numerous business development activities. - Influenced the company's ethics and compliance programs globally to ensure the company realizes its long-standing value of integrity. - Led a company initiative to increase protection of Lilly's intellectual property assets and partnered with the chief information and digital officer to improve cybersecurity. - Led and served as an executive sponsor of the company's Women Leading in Lilly, an employee resource group focused on supporting and advancing women within Lilly.
+- Successfully defended several key patents around the world; - Developed and implemented legal strategies in the areas of business development, intellectual property protection, product liability, regulatory reform and pharmaceutical pricing; - Continued to drive a transformation effort to increase the capability of the company's law division with emphasis on acquiring and protecting intellectual property; - Provided invaluable legal counsel through numerous business development activities; - Influenced the company's ethics and compliance programs globally to help ensure the company lives its long-standing value of integrity; - · Partnered with the chief information and digital officer on cyber security efforts; and - Served as executive sponsor of the company's Women Leading in Lilly, an employee resource group.